MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.1x.x.md

 coordinates by default.
 The coordinates aren't changed now by default, instead you can control it with the new *center* and *superposition* keywords.

+## PDB Format

+Our own PDB parser has seen a lot of love in the last year.
+It has been the default for a long time now and all problems that occur for PDB's are fixed only in this parser.
+Because of that we have removed the Biopython PDB parser.
+This means the `permissive` keyword argument for Universes isn't used anymore.

+Additionally we have added **.ent* files to the list of supported PDB file formats.

 [contacts-docs]: http://www.mdanalysis.org/mdanalysis/documentation_pages/analysis/contacts.html
 [best-hummer-paper]: http://www.pnas.org/content/110/44/17874
 [rmsd-docs]: http://www.mdanalysis.org/mdanalysis/documentation_pages/analysis/rms.html#MDAnalysis.analysis.rms.rmsd